Can grief counseling

 Alachua County Crisis Center (phone hotline and individual counseling at no charge): 352-264-6789

-Recommended reading: Betty J. Carmack Grieving the Death of a Pet.
+Recommended reading for adults: Betty J. Carmack Grieving the Death of a Pet.

 There are certain circumstances which can intensify one's grief, at times causing symptoms which therapists term 'complicated grief'.
 Your pet might have shared a significant event or person in your life (an ex- or deceased spouse, for example).
 Or the pet's loss might bring up anger or depression from other life tragedies or losses.